Paris - 2011 to 2014

-An interest for coding to better design
+Interest in coding to better design

 When Design meets Research

 Because outcomes were worth sharing, I’ve co-published a paper called ““The CO-SI Card method: how to refine and validate concepts through a scenario generator framework” " at IASDR Tokyo about co-design with Cédric Mivielle.

 Time to wrap up, communicate on achievements & move on!

-I lectured about being a UX designer working on a professional training platform as well as being UX designer part of a panel of UX professionals (video in French).
+I lectured about being a UX designer working on a professional training platform as well as being a UX designer part of a panel of UX professionals (video in French).